Tarenja/hangman/README.md

-# Simple Hangman Game For Tehcnical Assignment
+# Simple Hangman Game For Technical Assignment

 + Chooses a random word out of 6 words
 + Display the spaces for the letters of the word (eg: '​_ _ _​ _ _' for 'order')